-Rapid measurement technology can reduce hand-contamination by providing feedback on cleaning protocols.
+Rapid measurement technology can reduce hand-contamination by providing instant feedback on cleaning effectiveness.

 Cleaner surfaces.
 Cleaner hands.
 Safer food.

 Setting standards, monitoring and reporting hand cleanliness factors is critical for one very simple reason: What gets measured gets done.
 Why?
 Because "what gets measured gets rewarded."